plaans/tyr-custom-domains/aaai_2025/domains/counters/README.md

 ## Modifications

+- Add a duration of 1 time unit to each action.
 - Add a control parameter to choose by how much the increase/decrease is done (*Done with UPF*).

 ## Domain Description